NVIDIA/NeMo/docs/source/asr/results.rst

 You can also call :code:`from_pretrained()` from the specific model class (such as :code:`EncDecCTCModel` for QuartzNet) if you need to access a specific model functionality.

-If you would like to programatically list the models available for a particular base class, you can use the :code:`list_available_models()` method.
+If you would like to programmatically list the models available for a particular base class, you can use the :code:`list_available_models()` method.

 .. code-block:: python